 Click Here for tab for Space Oddity by David Bowie

-David will often interchange between 6 strings and 12 strings for this song, using a 6 string in the official video.
-But it’s known that he composed the song on a 12 string and would also use one when performing the song live so it’s assumed that’s the preferred one, but sometimes a 12 string might not always be available.
+Bowie often switched between 6-strings and 12-strings for this song, using a 6-string in the official video.
+That said, it’s believed that he composed the song on a 12-string and would also use one when performing the song live, so it’s assumed that’s the preferred version.
 After his debut album was not so successful, they released this as the first single from his second album and it was actually used by the British Broadcasting Company as coverage music during the real landing.

-The whole is played using big open chords with a regular strumming pattern, but there are also some quite unique chord voicings such as the F7/E in there which add to the tension and character of the song.
+The whole song is played using big open chords with a regular strumming pattern, but there are also some quite unique chord voicings, such as the F7/E in there which adds to the tension and character of the song.

 Turn!
 Turn!
 Turn! by The Byrds